 I have been an Apple fan for quite a while.
 No doubt that the company has produced the world’s best computers and phones.
 But in recent years, Apple has been pushing integrations between macOS and iOS.
 I’m not sure whether Apple is doing this to make its products work more seamlessly.

-Somehow I dislike some of the new features, one is this iMessage "issue" — it may be useful for other Mac users, not to me.
-I think it's more like a distraction.
-Many other peers have similar feeling, and some even noticed that enabling iMessage actually slows down a Mac.
+Somehow I dislike some of the new features, one is this iMessage “issue” — it may be useful for other Mac users, not to me.
+I think it’s more like a distraction.
+Many Mac users have a similar feeling, and some even noticed that enabling iMessage actually slows down your Mac.

 The good thing is disabling iMessage on Mac is an easy task, as I’ve shown you three different ways to get that done.
 Anyway, that’s all I want to share.
 Hope you find these tricks useful.

 Chris is a lifelong tech enthusiast with a broad range of interests including coding, data analysis, traveling, and more.
 He used to work as a software programmer immersing himself in the world of codes, now he finds it more interesting talking to real people.